Introduction to Antenna

 The diagram below show the comparison of maximum achievable azimuth (cross range) resolution between real beam, unfocused SAR and focused SAR.
 The radar is assumed to work at X-band, pulse length is 0.1 ft , and radar aperture is 10 ft long.

-Apart from the common strip mapping mode, SAR mode also have several sub-mode:
+Apart from the common strip mapping mode, SAR mode also has several sub-modes:

 Common SAR mode with the beam fixed ,perpendicular to the flight direction